Josepe75/pvlab/src/pvlab/doc/source/usage/en/README.txt

 many other utilities for the improvement of data treatment for solar sensors and photovoltaic devices.

-In the long term, a more general purpose lies in the background, and that is the advance of data science and the development of software projects for scientific purposes, even "knocking at the doors" of data mining, machine learning and deep learning techniques.
+In the long term, a more general purpose lies in the background, which is the advance of data science and the development of software projects for scientific purposes, even "knocking at the doors" of data mining, machine learning and deep learning techniques.